Woolverine94/biniou/README.md

 ### Windows 10 / Windows 11

-Windows installation has more prerequisites than GNU/Linux one, and requires following softwares (that will be installed automatically during the install process) :
+Windows installation has more prerequisites than GNU/Linux one, and requires following softwares (which will be installed automatically) :
   - Git
   - Python
   - OpenSSL
   - Visual Studio Build tools
   - Windows 10/11 SDK
-  - Vcredist x86/64
+  - Vcredist
   - ffmpeg
   - ... and all their dependencies.